bwaidelich/Wwwision.NodeEventLog/README.md

                        (NodeAggregateIdentifier)
   --content-stream     id of the content stream to filter for
                        (ContentStreamIdentifier)
-  --user               id of the initiating user to filter for (UserIdentifier) --dimension          JSON string representing the dimensions space point to
+  --workspace          name of the workspace to filter for (WorkspaceName) --user               id of the initiating user to filter for (UserIdentifier) --dimension          JSON string representing the dimensions space point to
                        filter for (DimensionSpacePoint)